-- Clean Energy & Environmental Systems, including the following: - The Center of Excellence for Environmental and Energy Systems - o the State University of New York College of Environmental Science and Forestry (ESF), and - o the CleanTech Center - Health, Biomedical Services, & Biosciences, including the following: - Welch Allyn, and - Bristol-Myers Squibb - Radar & Sensor Devices, including the following: - Center for Advanced Systems and Engineering (CASE), and - o Sensis - Financial Services: A highly educated workforce and proximity to metro New York make Syracuse a logical choice for finance and back office operations. - Agribusiness and Food Processing: Onondaga County's agriculture operations include agriculture, state of the art food processing, warehousing, and wholesale/consumer retail operations.
-Onondaga County has a significant livestock industry in dairy cattle, beef, swine, poultry, goats, horse and sheep as well as vegetable, cash grain, orchard, nursery, fruit, and greenhouse crops. - AGRANA FRUIT US INC., a fruit processing plant, is scheduled to open May 2014.
-The plant will make fruit preparations for the yogurt making industry, and will employ 60 people initially. - Advanced Manufacturing: Continuing the legacy of a 200-year history in manufacturing, a large cluster of new precision manufacturing, including metalwork and packaging, continues in Syracuse.
+- Clean Energy & Environmental Systems, including the following: - The Center of Excellence for Environmental and Energy Systems - the State University of New York College of Environmental Science and Forestry (ESF), and - the CleanTech Center - Health, Biomedical Services, & Biosciences, including the following: - Welch Allyn, and - Bristol-Myers Squibb

+- Radar & Sensor Devices, including the following: - Center for Advanced Systems and Engineering (CASE), and - Sensis - Financial Services: A highly educated workforce and proximity to metro New York make Syracuse a logical choice for finance and back office operations. - Agribusiness and Food Processing: Onondaga County's agriculture operations include agriculture, state of the art food processing, warehousing, and wholesale/consumer retail operations.
+Onondaga County has a significant livestock industry in dairy cattle, beef, swine, poultry, goats, horse and sheet as well as vegetable, cash grain, orchard, nursery, fruit, and greenhouse crops. - AGRANA FRUIT US INC., a fruit processing plant, is scheduled to opened May 2015.
+The plant makes fruit preparations for the yogurt making industry, and will employ 120 people within the next 5 years. - Advanced Manufacturing: Continuing the legacy of a 200-year history in manufacturing, a large cluster of new precision manufacturing, including metalwork and packaging, continues in Syracuse.